 8. Remember the rewards: Refresh your mind of the reward in performing this prayer, its exclusivity to Ramadan, and the exciting thoughts of being amongst hundreds of other Muslims.

-9. Remember Allah (glorified and exalted be He) and your last moments often – Recite adkhar as you walk to the masjid and remind yourself that this may be your last prayer as we never know when our souls will depart from the world.
+9. Remember Allah and your last moments often – Recite adkhar as you walk to the masjid and remind yourself that this may be your last prayer as we never know when our souls will depart from the world.

-10. Aim for ihsan: The best khushu of course, is to pray with being conscious of Allah (glorified and exalted be He) – Make Dua that Allah (glorified and exalted be He) increases your concentration and the ability to focus.
+10. Aim for ihsan: The best khushu of course, is to pray with being conscious of Allah – Make Dua that Allah increases your concentration and the ability to focus.

 11. Focus on the recitation: One of the many reasons why we can’t gain the heartfelt connection in Taraweeh is due to lack of focus and understanding of the Qur’an, follow the recitation, even if you can’t understand the words, make the effort to listen to the words of your Lord.